Hell House (film): Reception

 The film holds a rating of 94% on review aggregator Rotten Tomatoes based on 34 reviews.
 A reviewer for the New York Times wrote, "Through such generalizations are destructive stereotypes born, on both the left and the right."

 Background

-Ratliff, in a NPR interview, said the motivation for making the documentary was to display the Christian right in the United States.
+Ratliff, in an NPR interview, said the motivation for making the documentary was to display the Christian right in the United States.
 The documentary films the annual Halloween show at the Assemblies of God church.
 Ratliff said the Hell House was invented by this church and that it had been franchised all over the world.

 The Assemblies of God's annual Hell House, on which the documentary film is based, is a "fire and brimstone"-style show with a concluding death scene followed by a trip to hell, followed by an invitation to the audience to accept Christ, thus saving their souls.
 Presentations during the show include a death scene due to HIV, an abortion, a school shooting, date rape, suicide, and a fatal drunk driving crash.